propelorm/Propel/cookbook/runtime-introspection.markdown

 ## Retrieving a TableMap ##

-The starting point for runtime introspection is usually a table map.
+The starting point for runtime introspection is usually a `TableMap`.
 This objects stores every possible property of a table, as defined in the `schema.xml`, but accessible at runtime.

 To retrieve a table map for a table, use the `getTableMap()` static method of the related peer class.
 For instance, to retrieve the table map for the `book` table, just call: